doritoes/ipdice.com/6_Regions.md

       - Select the *Default* behavior and click **Edit**
       - Change Origin and origin groups to **ipdice-origin-group**
       - Click **Save** changes
-    - Repeat for any remening behaviors (e.g., `/static/*`
+    - Repeat for any remaining behaviors (e.g., `/static/*`

 #### Route 53 Setup
-We are not going to set up another DNS name to use latency based routing to direct traffic to the ALBs.
+We are not going to set up another DNS name to use latency-based routing to direct traffic to the ALBs.
 CloudFront will be our mechanism to distribute traffic.

 ### Testing
-First we will generate traffic source from different global regions, followed by confirming traffic is reaching all regions.
+First, we will generate traffic source from different global regions, followed by confirming traffic is reaching all regions.

 #### Generate traffic with Online Speed Test Tools
-These have limited locations, but can quickly renerate traffic to your different regions.
+These have limited locations, but can quickly generate traffic to your different regions.
 - Pingdom: https://tools.pingdom.com/ (select from *Test from*)
 - WebPageTest: https://www.webpagetest.org/ (advanced options let you select more locations)

 #### Generate traffic with VPN Services
 Use a VPN service (some have free options) that lets you connect through servers in various countries.
 In this way you can access the site from, say, Seattle.

 #### Validating Regional ECS usage